Liberation Day 2022 b-roll

-This video shows b-roll footage of the Liberation Day parade on Guam, July 21, 2022.
-This parade marked the 78th commemoration of Guam's liberation by the U.S. military forces on July 21, 1944, which ended the Japanese occupation that had begun in 1941.
+This video depicts b-roll footage of the Liberation Day Parade on Guam, July 21, 2022.
+This parade marked the 78th annual commemoration of Guam’s liberation by the U.S. military forces on July 21, 1944, which ended the Japanese occupation that began in 1941.
+(US.
+Air Force video by SSgt.
+Ryan Brooks)

 |Date Taken: